Keep it smooth says Tony Bracci

 At the end of the swing – after you’ve pulled the trigger and taken your shot – the gun must be mounted exactly as it was at the start of the swing.
 Otherwise the whole relationship between the gun, your eye and the target will be ruined and you won’t be firing where you think you are.
-Which mean you will probably miss.
+Which means you will probably miss.

 Think about your swing as a clockface

 For instance, the swing might start at 10 o’clock, when the muzzles are on the bird it’s 12 o’clock and, continuing the swing through the target, the trigger is pulled at half past one.
 Don’t wear anything tight fitting – you need to let your body move freely.
 (Read our list of the best lightweight shooting jackets here.)

 You won’t hit your targets if your stance is wrong.
 Even if you have a silky smooth swing.

 For example, if your feet and body are positioned 45° from where they should be on a crosser you’ll find that you physically can’t swing the gun far enough.
 (Read our tips on shooting clay crossers.)

 You’ll end up twisting and dropping your shoulder to compensate and invariably you’ll miss.

 A good rule of thumb is to have the toe of your front foot pointing towards the intended kill point.
 (Read our tips on good shooting stance.)

 Swing on a driven shoot